maliksalman/advanced-rabbit/README.md

 docker stop rabbit
 ```

+**Note:** Remember to stop/start the RabbitMQ docker container in between running the application for a different scenario.

 ## Scenario: Configurable retries while consuming messages

 While consuming messages, if there is an uncaught error in the method annotated with `@StreamListener`, by default spring-cloud-stream binder will retry by calling that method 3 times before giving up and throwing away the message.
 Those 3 retries are done without any wait time in between.
 Sometimes, the underlying cause of the error is just temporary and will go away if we had just put some wait times in between the retries.
 This example will retry the message 6 times with the initial retry after 0.5 seconds of sleep.
 Then will keep doubling the wait times between retrys until the max of 3 second wait is reached (ex: 0.5s, 1s, 2s, 3s, 3s, 3s)

 All relevant code for this scenario is contained in [src/main/java/com/smalik/advancedrabbit/retries](src/main/java/com/smalik/advancedrabbit/retries) and all the configuration is contained in [src/main/resources/application-retries.yml](src/main/resources/application-retries.yml).
 To start the application with the `retries` profile, run: